Gemino: Practical and Robust Neural Compression for Video Conferencing: System Design

-A natural question is if simply performing super-resolution on the LR input frame through a series of upsampling blocks is enough or whether the high-resolution information from the HR reference frame is essential.
-Unfortunately, while the downsampled LR frame is great at conveying low-frequency details from the target frame, it possesses little high-frequency information.
+\NewPara{Why is super-resolution insufficient?} A natural question is whether the high-resolution information from the HR reference frame is essential or if we can simply perform super-resolution on the LR input frame through a series of upsampling blocks.
+While the downsampled LR frame is great at conveying low-frequency details from the target frame, it possesses little high-frequency information.
 This often manifests in the predicted frames as a blur or lack of detail in clothing, hair, or facial features such as teeth or eye details.
 To synthesize frames that are faithful to both the low and high-frequency content in the target, it is important to combine super-resolution from the LR frame with features extracted from the HR reference frame~(\Sec{sec:eval_model}).
-The former ensures that we get the low-frequency details right, while the latter is responsible for high-frequency details.
+The former ensures that we good low-frequency fidelity, while the latter handles the high-frequency details.
 The last column of \Fig{fom failures} shows how much the reconstruction improves with our high-frequency-conditional super-resolution approach.
 Specifically, we are able to capture the hand movement in row 2, the head movement in row 1, and the large motion in row 3. \TheSystem also produces a sharper reconstruction of facial features and the high-frequency content in the grille in row 2.